To visit the old Ventura website, click here.

 • Flexible spending that changes monthly, like groceries, gas, dining out, and entertainment

-Some banks and financial apps automatically categorize your spending, which can simplify the process.
+Some banks and financial apps automatically categorise your spending, which can simplify the process.

 Retirement planning starts by assessing your long-term financial goals and ability to take risks, and then taking the necessary steps to reach those goals by the time you retire.
 You can start to plan for your retirement during your working years, but the earlier you start, the better.
 Retirement planning includes identifying income sources, adding up expenses, starting to save in a disciplined manner, and managing assets.
 By estimating your future cash flows, you can understand whether you can achieve your retirement planning or not.
 Retirement planning shouldn’t be static, and you should adapt by making changes to your retirement plan as needed.